 Course structureThis course is based on the highly successful short course series developed by Professors Pat McKeown, and Paul Shore at Cranfield University.
-It has previously been provided around the world during the last quarter of a century.
 With constant updating of content and with newly engaged internationally renowned instructors, this course offers a unique blend of the most current technical knowledge.

 What you will learn

 This course will give you the basic precision engineering principles and state-of-the-art concepts for designing higher precision and accuracy into your machines, products and processes, whether they are ultra-precision or otherwise.